rossprogram/rossprogram.github.io/arrival/usa/counselors/index.md

 the documents [Program Rules](/materials/program-rules.pdf) and [Standards of Behavior](/materials/standards-of-behavior.pdf), and then to sign the [Participation Agreement](/materials/participation-agreement.pdf).
+Counselors have do not sign that Agreement, but should be familiar with the content of those documents.
 Counselors play a large role in ensuring that those Rules and Stndards are followed.
 These issues will be discussed further during our initial counselor meeting.

 ### MEDICAL INFORMATION.